Wastewater Treatment and Compliance

 Industrial Pre-Treatment Program

 Program participation is based on an industry’s categorical classification and volume of wastewater discharged.
-The IPP works to ensure that wastewater discharged from qualifying industries meets federal and state wastewater quality standards before it is discharged to the City’s wastewater collection and treatment system.
+The Industrial Pretreatment Program (IPP) works to ensure that wastewater discharged from qualifying industries meets federal and state wastewater quality standards before it is discharged to the city’s wastewater collection and treatment system.

 Surcharge fees are calculated based on the strength of each industry’s discharge and the volume of wastewater discharged.
-Surcharge fees are separate from monthly water and sewer usage fees, and are used to offset operational costs assumed by the City for collection and treatment of industrial wastewater.
+Surcharge fees are separate from monthly water and sewer usage fees, and are used to offset operational costs assumed by the city for collection and treatment of industrial wastewater.

 Surcharge Calculator